NDLANO/wp-ndla-h5p-caretaker/readme.txt

 First version released on the WordPress plugin directory.

 == Upgrade Notice ==

+= 1.1.1 =
+Update if you want to edit some of the fields directly in the Caretaker interface.

 = 1.0.22 =
 No important reason to upgrade.
 But if you do, note that branding will be activated - but you can deactivate it in the